markcru/glean-google-sheet-function/README.md

 - For advanced formatting, integrate a markdown library or enhance the `formatSummary` function.

 ## Troubleshooting
-- If you see `Error fetching summary.`, check that your API key is set correctly and that the external API is reachable.
+- If you see `Error fetching summary.`, check that your Glean Chat API key is set correctly and that the external API is reachable.
 - Use the Apps Script **Logger** for debugging by viewing logs via **View > Logs** in the Apps Script editor.

 ## License